-As we saw in Three Minute Hero, reluctant investigator Luke Fisher is a bit of a wayward soul, who has emerged from the Canadian prairies to fight crime across North America – sometimes through the bottom of a beer glass – all described in Craig Terlson’s literary prose, which is juxtaposed somewhat with Fisher’s general MO.
+As we saw in Three Minute Hero, reluctant investigator Luke Fischer is a bit of a wayward soul, who has emerged from the Canadian prairies to fight crime across North America – sometimes through the bottom of a beer glass – all described in Craig Terlson’s literary prose, which is juxtaposed somewhat with Fischer’s general MO.
 Based in Winnipeg, Manitoba, on the eastern edge of the prairies, Craig started out as an illustrator before embracing his passion for writing in the 1990s.
 After dabbling in the literary and magical realism genres, he gravitated towards crime fiction, and that was it.
 He was hooked.

-This month, he has reprinted the first Luke Fisher novel, Surf City Acid Drop, adding some new material and giving readers who have discovered the character more recently the opportunity to witness his genesis, so to speak.
+This month, he has reprinted the first Luke Fischer novel, Surf City Acid Drop, adding some new material and giving readers who have discovered the character more recently the opportunity to witness his genesis, so to speak.
 The next Luke Fisher story was Manistique, followed by Three Minute Hero last year.
 We decided to chat with the congenial Canadian author about Luke, the book and why crime fiction from his country is so… different.

 What are crime fiction lovers going to love about Surf City Acid Drop?